Cars Brands that start with B

 Berkeley Cars Ltd Logo

-Of the two British auto manufacturers with the same name, Berkeley is best known for brand information, Berkeley Cars Ltd. The company from Biggleswade, Bedfordshire, operated for four years – from 1956 to 1960 and was engaged in producing small cars – economical sports-type microcars with power plants from motorcycles and front-wheel drive.
-These were the models of the designer Laurie Bond.
-The merger with Bond Cars, which was discussed before the brand’s closure, did not happen.
+Of the two British automakers with the same Berkeley name, the best known is Berkeley Cars Ltd. The company from Biggleswade, Bedfordshire, existed for four years – from 1956 to 1960 and was engaged in the production of small cars – economical micro-sporty type with power units from motorcycles and front-wheel drive.
+These were the models of designer Laurie Bond.
+The merger with Bond Cars, which was discussed before the brand’s closure, did not take place.
 The company was closed in 1960.

 Berliet